 All of this said, most flight crews absolutely kick out the jams doing a hard job.
 When a bad egg materializes, it can almost hobble a good crew; I have seen flight crews with a group of great folks overall, but one seething black hole of a colleague right in the middle of it, practically sucking the oxygen out of the cabin for everyone.
 To these folks enduring a rogue colleague, I offer my greatest sympathy, and do hope you can do something about it; negativity is a powerful force, but in the end it is a negative for everyone else, not the black-hearted person at the center of it all.

 As I mentioned, we will turn the scope on travelers in an upcoming column.
-In the meantime, let us know below (or on our message boards) if you have any other suggestions or appreciative comments for flight attendants -- and keep it civil.
+In the meantime, let us know below if you have any other suggestions or appreciative comments for flight attendants -- and keep it civil.
 They have hard jobs, and as I said, we're all in it together.